Exam PrepElectrical Examination Preparation

 - Make a list of areas both within the code and in the other materials that you need to focus your studies.

-- Review in the Electrical Contractor’s Examination Candidate Bulletin how many questions you will have in each category.
+- Review PSI’s Electrical Contractor’s Examination Candidate Bulletin to see how many questions you will have in each category.
 All are important, but you want to make sure you are focusing your energy appropriately.

 - Read NASCLA’s Contractor’s Guide.